xiix0/scam/README.md

-You will experience a strong urge to do good; but it will pass.
+You work very hard.
+Don't try to think as well.